 - Pharmaceutical errors, surgical errors, and other types of medical malpractice

-- Compensation for service or support that the deceased provided to a surviving family member
+- Service or support that the deceased provided to a surviving family member

-- Compensation for the loss of companionship, protection, and/or guidance that was provided by the deceased
+- The loss of companionship, protection, and/or guidance that was provided by the deceased

-- Compensation for psychological pain, grief, and suffering due to the loss of a child
+- Psychological pain, grief, and suffering due to the loss of a child

-- Compensation for medical and funeral expenses paid by a surviving family member
+- Medical and funeral expenses paid by a surviving family member

-The court may also award the victim’s estate some types of damages:
+The court may also award the victim’s estate some types of damages, including compensation for:

-- Compensation for lost wages, benefits, and other earnings.
+- Lost wages, benefits, and other earnings.
 This also includes future wages that the victim would have made

-- Compensation for the value of earnings that the estate could have had if the victim lived, also called “prospective net accumulations”
+- The value of earnings that the estate could have had if the victim lived, also called “prospective net accumulations”

-- Compensation for medical and funeral expenses that estate paid
+- Medical and funeral expenses that estate paid

 - In driving accidents, the defense may claim the victim was inattentive or under the influence.